LeanAdmin/ecom-example/README.md

 ## Installation

+> This demo was originally created for Lean customers, but I decided to open it for others as well — so that they can see how an app written with Lean looks like.
+So, feel free to look around the codebase, but be aware that the composer installation won't work if you don't have access to the Lean repo.

 1. `git clone` the repository
 2. `composer install`
 3. `touch database/database.sqlite` — create the database file (we're using SQLite for simplicity)